amlanstudio/projetProgOpenGL/README.md

 ## App

-This is the actual root of your project.
-This is where your drawing code should go, as well as handling inputs from the user.
+This is the actual root of the project.
+This is where the drawing code should go, as well as handling inputs from the user.

 ## Assets